Nathan Beaulieu

-Nathan Anthony Richard Beaulieu (born December 5, 1992) is a Canadian professional ice hockey defenceman.
-He currently plays for the Anaheim Ducks of the National Hockey League (NHL).
-He was selected 17th overall in the 2011 NHL Entry Draft by the Montreal Canadiens.
+Nathan Anthony Richard Beaulieu (born December 5, 1992) is a Canadian former professional ice hockey defenceman.
+He was selected in the first round, 17th overall, by the Montreal Canadiens in the 2011 NHL entry draft.
+Beaulieu played in the National Hockey League (NHL) for the Canadiens, Buffalo Sabres, Winnipeg Jets, and Anaheim Ducks.

 In junior, Beaulieu helped the Saint John Sea Dogs win the 2011 Memorial Cup, and was named to the tournament's all-star team.

 Playing career

+Junior

 Beaulieu was drafted by the Saint John Sea Dogs in the fourth round, 68th overall, of the 2008 Quebec Major Junior Hockey League (QMJHL) Midget Draft.
-When he began his junior career with the Sea Dogs in 2008, his father Jacques was the team's head coach.
+When he began his junior career with the Sea Dogs in 2008–09, his father Jacques was the team's head coach.
 His father was fired by the team and replaced with Gerard Gallant in 2009, an incident which caused Beaulieu to consider leaving the team.
 He decided to remain with Saint John after speaking with Gallant.

-During the 2010–11 QMJHL season, Beaulieu established himself as a top prospect for the 2011 NHL Entry Draft, and was nominated for the Mike Bossy Trophy, awarded to the QMJHL's top professional prospect; he lost the award to Sean Couturier.
+During the 2010–11, Beaulieu established himself as a top prospect for the 2011 NHL entry draft, and was nominated for the Mike Bossy Trophy, awarded to the QMJHL's top professional prospect; he lost the award to Sean Couturier.
 Beaulieu was ranked fifth among North American skaters by the NHL Central Scouting Bureau in its final rankings, an improvement from his mid-season ranking of ninth.
 Saint John won the QMJHL championship and moved on to the 2011 Memorial Cup.
 Beaulieu scored the winning goal in the team's first game of the tournament against hosts Mississauga St. Michael's Majors.
 The Sea Dogs met the Majors again in the championship game of the tournament and won 3–1 to capture the Memorial Cup.
 After the tournament, Beaulieu was named to the Memorial Cup All-Star Team.
 The Sea Dogs win was the second Memorial Cup win for the Beaulieu family, as his father Jacques was an assistant coach with the London Knights when they won in 2005.